SKB231/SKB231/README.md

 - 😄 Pronouns: He/Him/His
 - 📫 How to reach me: [email](mailto:sbhat97@gatech.edu), [Likedin](https://www.linkedin.com/in/krishna231/), [Website](https://skb231.github.io/personal-website/).
-- 🌱 I’m currently learning more about Web Sockets, Socket.io, and working for the Google Cloud: Cloud Engineer Learning Path.
+- 🌱 I’m currently learning about generative AI models specially for images and music.
+I'm also getting used to using Tensorflow to help me build these models.

 <!--